-Dr. Krauss and his wife are the proud parents of three wonderful daughters, three amazing sons-in-law, and (so far) two remarkable granddaughters, all of whom live close enough to provide incredible family together time.
+Dr. Krauss and his wife are the proud parents of three wonderful daughters, three amazing sons-in-law, and (so far) seven remarkable grandchildren, all of whom provide incredible family together time.
 In his spare time, Dr. Krauss volunteers as a paramedic on a local volunteer ambulance squad.

 Feel free to use this area to send Dr. Krauss or any of the staff questions, concerns, or comments.
 We strive to reply as soon as possible, usually the same day.
 If your question is urgent, please text or call Dr. Krauss directly on his cell phone: 516-297-8768.

 31 Frost Lane, Lawrence NY 11559